Step by Step Guide to Get Nanny Certified

 What languages are available?

 Whenever possible, the US Nanny Association provides content in English and Spanish.
-The nanny standards and certification exams are available in English and Spanish.
-The review classes are currently available in English only.
+The nanny standards, certification programs and certification exams are available in English and Spanish.
+The review and exam preparation classes are currently available in English only.

 Will getting a US Nanny Association help me get a US work visa?

-No. US Nanny Association membership and/or earning a NCP, NICP or PNCP Credential will in no way help individuals obtain a visa to the US or any other country nor will it help companies gain a visa or immigration for their nannies to another country.
+No. US Nanny Association membership and/or earning a NS, NCP, NIS, NICP or PNCP Credential will in no way help individuals obtain a visa to the US or any other country.

 Is financial aid available?
 Are there any discounts?